rei/rei-cedar-docs/docs/components/text/README.md

 ## Utility

 Utility styles are used to communicate  functionality or descriptive information.
 Shorter content is a good candidate for the more condensed and compact utility styling.
 Utility styles should not be replaced with headings.
 While headings help group and categorize content, utility styles help to label elements or give users information on how to take action.
-Cedar utility styles are available in both serif and sans serif options.
+Cedar utility styles are available in both serif and [sans serif](https://rei.github.io/rei-cedar-docs/foundation/typography/#graphik) options.
 Additionally, each utility style has a strong option.

+By default, text within a `cdr-container` will display as `cdr-text-utility-300`.

 ### Serif
 Utility serif styles should be used when additional brand emphasis is needed.